ToVinhKhang/ToVinhKhang/README.md

 ## Business Analysis
 _• Gathering and analyzing customer requirements to make business processes/rules clear, clarify the requirements with development team._
 <br />
-_• Proficient in providing BRD, SRS, Wireframes, Mockup, and User stories._
+_• Gain experience in SRS, Wireframes/Mockup, and User stories._
 <br />
 _• Have knowledge about Agile-Scrum, and used to work on school projects related to the domain of education, tourism, F&B, insurance, etc._
 <br />